Hyphen/nodejs-sdk/README.md

 # Hyphen Node.js SDK

-The Hyphen Node.js SDK is a JavaScript library that allows developers to easily integrate Hyphen's feature flagging and experimentation capabilities into their Node.js applications.
-With this SDK, you can manage feature flags more effectively, enabling you to control the rollout of new features and conduct A/B testing with ease.
+The Hyphen Node.js SDK is a JavaScript library that allows developers to easily integrate Hyphen's feature flag service [Toggle](https://hyphen.ai/toggle) into their Node.js applications.
+In addition to Toggle, the SDK also provides ENV management capabilities such as loading environment variables from `.env` files, managing environment variables.

 # Table of Contents
 - [Installation](#installation)